schuchert/schuchert.github.io/_posts/2025-06-2025-from-form-to-intention-deepening-internal-practice.md

 ## Summary

-This article explores the relationship between internal martial arts and deep flexibility work in cultivating focused intention through mindful movement, breathwork, and emotional awareness—bringing clarity and presence to both practice and daily life, embodying the principle: as you move, so you live.
+This article explores the relationship between internal martial arts and deep flexibility work in cultivating focused intention through mindful movement, breathwork, and emotional awareness-bringing clarity and presence to both practice and daily life, embodying the principle: as you move, so you live.

 ## Copy the Form